Blaine Robison, M.A.

 And: Grk. kai, conj.
 King: Grk. basileus, king or chief ruler.
 In the LXX basileus appears frequently to translate Heb. melek.
 In the Tanakh the title "king" was not associated with the size of territory governed (often a city), but the authority wielded.
 The executive and judicial functions (and sometimes legislative) of government were vested in one person.
 Herod: Grk.
 Hērōdēs, a personal name perhaps meaning "son of a hero."
 The Herod mentioned here is Antipas, son of Herod the Great.
 When his father died, Antipas became tetrarch ("ruler of the fourth part") of Galilee and Perea.
 Upon his succession Caesar Augustus denied Antipas the royal title of "king."
 His pursuit of the title would eventually lead to his dismissal and exile to Gaul in AD 39 under Caligula (Lane).
 Wessel (following Lane) suggests that Mark may be using the title of "king" here ironically, or perhaps he is reflecting local custom.

 Of course, throughout the Tanakh, the chief civil administrator of a city or region was called "king," but in Roman politics the title of king included a certain amount of independence that Caesar would no longer tolerate in a land known for its uprisings against Roman rule.
-Herod's disregard for Jewish sensitivities was manifest not only in his marriage to Herodias but in the selection of an ancient cemetery as the site for his capitol, Tiberias, which Lane suggests made it impossible for Jews to live there.
+Herod's disregard for Jewish sensitivities was manifest not only in his marriage to Herodias but in the selection of an ancient cemetery as the site for his capital, Tiberias, which Lane suggests made it impossible for Jews to live there.
 According to the Torah it was only actual physical contact with a corpse that caused uncleanness, not going into an area where people were buried.
 Only consider that the feeding of the five thousand occurred near Tiberias and when Yeshua left the area to return to Capernaum boats of people followed him from Tiberias (John 6:23).
 There is no evidence that Jews did not live in Tiberias.

 heard: lit.
 "And heard, the King, Herod" is typical Hebraic construction.
 Herod heard of the apostolic mission and its success, as well as the tribute paid to the miraculous works of Yeshua. people were saying: pl. of Grk. legō, impf., to make a statement or utterance, whether in oral or written form, to say something.
 KJV has "he said," following the Textus Receptus.
 Although the majority of MSS have "he said," the reading of some early MSS, as well as Augustine, seemed preferable for the editors of the Nestle Text (Metzger).
 Herod had been informed what other people had been saying about Yeshua and connecting his success with Yochanan the Immerser.
 Other versions translate the verb as "some were saying" or "some said" (CEV, CJB, ESV, GNB, HCSB, NCV, NIV, NLT, NRSV, RSV), which may be more accurate to the situation.
 There was not really a consensus of opinion as the next verse indicates.
 Then in verse 16 Herod joins the chorus of popular sentiment.